Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

         A maximum flow network for the bipartite matching problem

-    We do not describe the mathematical formulation here, see :doc:`/mods/min-cost-flow` for details.
-The important point to note is that when this continuous model is solved using the simplex algorithm, we are guaranteed to get an integral solution and thus the solution can be used to select a set of edges for the matching.
+    We do not describe the mathematical formulation here; for further details refer to the :doc:`/mods/min-cost-flow` Mod.
+The important point to note is that solving this continuous model with the simplex algorithm guarantees an integral solution which can therefore be used to select a set of edges for the matching.

 Interface
 ---------

 The ``maximum_bipartite_matching`` function supports scipy sparse arrays, pandas dataframes, and networkx graphs as possible inputs.
-The user must also provide the bipartite partitioning of the input graph.
+The user must also provide the bipartite partitions of the input graph.
 In all cases, the matching is returned as a sub-graph of the input data structure.

 .. tabs::